zarfld/LinuxCnc_PokeysLibComp/docs/wiki/pokeys_PEv2_digins.md

 ```

 By following these examples, you can configure the digital inputs and parameters for the `pokeys.[DevID].PEv2` component to suit your specific requirements.

+## Digital Outputs (digouts)

+### Pins

+- `pokeys.[DevID].PEv2.digout.*`
+  - Description: Digital output pins for the PEv2 component.
+  - Example: `pokeys.0.PEv2.digout.Emergency.out`

+### Parameters

+- `pokeys.[DevID].PEv2.digout.*.invert`
+  - Description: Invert the digital output signal.
+  - Example: `pokeys.0.PEv2.digout.Emergency.invert`

+### Signals

+- `pokeys.[DevID].PEv2.digout.*.out`
+  - Description: Digital output signal.
+  - Example: `pokeys.0.PEv2.digout.Emergency.out`

+## Conclusion

+The PEv2 component in the PoKeys library provides a flexible and powerful way to interface with PoKeys devices.
+By following the guidelines and examples provided in this document, you can effectively configure and use the PEv2 component in your projects.